lamisghanayem/FirstRepository/README.md

 - Double your effort on what you are doing.
 - Avoid the fear from others success but make it a reason to go forward.

-To understand growth mindset more, you can check the following [blog](https://www.atlassian.com/blog/inside-atlassian/growth-mindset). :smiley:
+To understand growth mindset more, you can check the following [blog](https://www.atlassian.com/blog/inside-atlassian/growth-mindset).

+To check the Git summary [click here](https://lamisghanayem.github.io/Reading-notes/GitSummary).

 Lamis Ghanayem- [GitHub portfolio page](https://github.com/lamisghanayem).